mordilloSan/indexer/README.md

 - Daemonized HTTP API on a Unix socket by default; optional TCP listener for remote access.
 - Streaming writes to SQLite (500-entry batches) to keep memory low (~150 MB for ~1M files).
 - Hardlink-aware size accounting so totals match `du`; deleted entries are cleaned after each run.
-- Auto-reindex on a fixed interval plus manual `/reindex` endpoint; hidden file support is opt-in.
+- Auto-index on a fixed interval plus manual `/index` endpoint; hidden file support is opt-in.
 - WAL-enabled SQLite schema with a small store layer for search, dirsize, and path queries.

 ## Quickstart